Global Gateway link

 External Director Yoshikazu Goto

-Composition of Board of Directors and Audit & Supervisory Board
+Composition of Board of Directors and Audit & Supervisory Committee

 ※You can see the entire Directors and Audit & Supervisori Board Membersable by scrolling horizontally.